kairos-io/kairos/docs/content/quickstart/installation.md

 {{% notice note %}}

-Below there are instruction using the `kairos-cli`.
+Below there are instruction using the `kairos-cli` which works only on Linux.

 To install by logging over SSH into the box see [Manual install](/installation/manual) or [Interactive install](/installation/interactive) for driving the installation manually from the console.

 {{% /notice %}}